 &lt;sup>2 "Why So Few?
-Women in Science, Technology, Engineering, and Mathematics," AAUW, February 2010
+Women in Science, Technology, Engineering, and Mathematics," AAUW, February 2010 "Gender Differences in Scholastic Achievement: A Meta-Analysis,"

 To be clear, although we earn better grades, boys still do receive higher math scores on standardized tests like the SAT, ACT and advanced placement exams.
 But the gap has shrunk over time - in the early 1980s, there were 13 boys for every girl who scored above 700 on the SAT math exam.
 That ratio is now about three to one.
 Clearly, it won't be long before this gap is closed entirely.